JieZheng-ShanghaiTech/TMELand/README.md

 * SBML: [SBML](https://en.wikipedia.org/wiki/SBML) is an abbreviation of Systems Biology Markup Language.
 It is a representation format, based on XML, for communicating and storing computational models of biological processes.
 Generally, we can use an SBML file that describes transcriptional regulations from the BioModels Database.
 [BioModels](https://pubmed.ncbi.nlm.nih.gov/16381960/) Database contains rich mathematical models of biological systems with a specific format.
 For more information, please refer to https://www.ebi.ac.uk/biomodels/.
   Due to the complication of SBML, we don’t show an example here.
 You can refer to the ‘ODE_SBML_models’ folder in TMELand code for a full example.

+* Single-cell data: for single-cell data, user should provide gene expression matrix and a pseudotime list of cells.

 * TME: TME is a self-defined model using JSON format, which is used to save computed model and next reloading.
 We can save landscape only or landscape with paths.

 #### Main functions: